twiddlingbits/twr-wasm/examples/readme.md

 # Examples
-These examples demonstrate many of the features of tiny-wasm-runtime.
+These examples demonstrate many of the features of twr-wasm.

 The examples will run without building using chrome and a file:// URL.
 The file "index.html" can be loaded to provide easy access to each example.
 If you have downloaded the source from github, and you are using VS Code, there is a launch.json entry to run the examples this way.
 You access it in the VS Code "run and debug" left-hand nav bar, then select it from the drop down at the top.
 If you are going to run Chrome from the shell, see the section below on some of the flags you will need to set.